latchbio/latch/docs/source/basics/writing_dockerfiles.md

         └── __init__.py
 ```

+We recommend keeping this same basic structure for other workflows with
+task-specific Dockerfiles, since it leads to better modularity and code
+organization, making it easy to see which task requires which Dockerfile.
+And also facilitating for you or other users to re-use these task
+definitions in other workflows.

-Notice also how you still have to include a Dockerfile at the root of your workflow's directory.
+Note how you still have to include a Dockerfile at the root of your workflow's directory.
 This file can contain just the basic boilerplate for SDK workflows, that is:

 ```Dockerfile